-Here’s a quick example.
 Let’s say your product is new and your research indicates that potential customers are wary, disloyal to the brand and unsure whether your website is legitimate.
 The challenge is to craft content that meets those needs.
 How do you effectively instill trust and confidence when the customer browses your products?
-Below are some practical examples along with best practice which should answer that question.

-To help people read your pages, research shows that there should be no more than 10 words per line of copy.
-Research has also gone into explaining how people interact with pages, which suggests that people don’t read, they scan.
+Research has gone into explaining how people interact with pages, which suggests that people don’t read, they scan.

 It’s important to highlight your text with headings and clear structure (this includes sub-headings, bullets and introductions) so the customer can let their brain scan with ease.
 A common reading pattern or ‘route’ a customer takes, known as the ‘F pattern’, shows the importance of content hierarchy.

 On a side note, there are analyzer tools available which critique the wording of your headlines.
-Research also shows that headlines should be six words long to have the most impact.
+Research also shows that headlines should be no more than six words long to have the most impact.

 Don’t rely solely on imagery to communicate.
 Icons, emojis and pictures are often scattered on a page, however they are no solid substitute for words.
 Some browsers, especially on mobile, struggle to load heavy images, and content is no good if it doesn’t load.
 A strong color contrast is also important, which makes for good reading and understanding of content.

 Ensure that the descriptions are well suited for the audience rather than just keeping the SEO team happy.
-At the end of the day, the Google search engine won’t be buying your product – customers will.
+At the end of the day, Google won’t be buying your product – customers will.
 Therefore, ensure that the description is appropriate for the user.
-In one project, insights showed that describing a power drill with simple bullet points was appropriate for the trade audience.

 Often on websites, you can see the lack of thought that has gone into the project.
 On a single page you can see 30+ ‘Learn More’ or ‘See More’ buttons.
 However, that is not good enough for the user.
 Instead of this, be descriptive in your links.